Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 LingoPie Is Affordable

-Somehow, despite offering incredible content in their library and having a very sleek learning platform, LingoPie can be found for just $6 per month.
+Somehow, despite offering incredible content in their library and having a very sleek platform, LingoPie can be found for about $7 per month.

 The German language is not easy to learn, especially for English speakers.
-Even though English and German share a common etymological history, the English language and the German language maintain considerable differences.
+Even though English and German share a common etymological history, English and German have considerable differences.

 For instance, on average, German vocabulary is typically composed of much longer words than are found in English.
 The average word length for all words found in German is around 8.25.
 By contrast, the average character count for English words is approximately 7.26 – a full character less.